FStarLang/kuiper/README.md

-# Pulse for GPU verification
+# Kuiper - Pulse for GPU verification

 Instructions from pulse-sandbox: